vittoriofoschi/hassio-addons/deconz/README.md

 If `discovery:` is enabled in configuration.yaml, navigate to the Overview page after starting this Add-on to configure the deCONZ component.

-If `discovery:` is not enabled, add the following to configuration.yaml:
+If `discovery:` is not enabled, follow these instructions to configure the deCONZ component: https://home-assistant.io/components/deconz/.
-`deconz:`
-  `host: 127.0.0.1`

-Restart Home Assistant and navigate to the Overview page to configure the deCONZ component.

-For more information about the deCONZ component, see: https://home-assistant.io/components/deconz/.

 Raise any issues with this Add-on at https://github.com/marthoc/hassio-addons.